-Through Immersion Vanderbilt, students would have the option to have their international immersive experiences and projects recognized on the transcript.
+Through Immersion Vanderbilt, students have the option to have their international immersive experiences and projects recognized on the transcript.
 Students who are engaged in study abroad, overseas research, overseas internships, and other international opportunities have the potential to transform ideas into action, refine skills, and integrate knowledge with experience.

 Approximately 40 percent of graduating seniors report studying abroad during their time at Vanderbilt.
 Vanderbilt students also engage in other international experiences.
 Keep reading to see how current and former Vanderbilt students have expanded the boundaries of campus across the world to engage in immersive opportunities with a truly global impact.

-Majors: Cognitive Studies and Computer Science
+Majors: Economics and Political Science

-Melissa De La Torre, Arts & Science
+Julie Jones, Arts & Science

 Jones went to Kathmandu in Nepal through the SIT programs at Vanderbilt to research how local funding sources affect theatre productions.
 For four weeks, she conducted research in the tight-knit theatre community, which shared stories of an emerging Nepali theatre.
 Read more.

 Major: Medicine, Health, and Society and Public Policy Studies